 - Large margins waste a lot of space.
-Make sure to set margins appropriately. - Make sure your code is readable in your writeup. - Blank lines between every line of code make the code hard to read. - Tabs is code usually don't work well in LATEXoutput. - Use appropriate fonts for text and code. - Avoid using file names that contain spaces.
-Many tools don't work well with such file names. - If you are asked to use a particular name for a file or a function you must must match that name exactly, including capitalization.
-Otherwise code that uses your file of function, or automated tests run on them, will fail. - I will only use and ask for R code files with a .R extension. - R code files should usually only include code, not tests or examples (unless they are commented out in a useful way).
+Make sure to set margins appropriately. - Make sure your code is readable in your writeup.
+Blank lines between every line of code make the code hard to read. - Use appropriate fonts for text and code. - Avoid using file names that contain spaces.
+Many tools don't work well with such file names. - If you are asked to submit your work in an archive you should include every-thing in the archive.
+Don't submit some files.
+Instructions may vary in later submissions, so be sure to read and follow instructions. - Do not include screen shots unless you are showing a graphical user interface.
+For command line interfaces you should only include the text of the interaction. - If you are asked to put code in a appendix, do so. - if you are asked to include code in line, do. - If you are asked to use a particular name for a file or a function you must must match that name exactly, including capitalization.
+Otherwise code that uses your file of function, or automated test run on them, will fail. - I will only use and ask for R code files with a .R extension.